raguay/favorites/README.md

 Once you install the plugin, set up your shortener directories.
 I setup one for each of my Dropbox locations.
 Then, create your favorites in the shorteners subdirectories.
 Once you have the favorites setup, move your `~/.favoritedirs` to your Dropbox location you want and  link to the original location and name.
 On the second system, setup the same shortener file using the same names and link the synced favoritedirs file to the normal location.
 Now you can go to the favorite directories inside these shortener directories easily!
 They also automatically update when you add new ones.

+You can also save and restore directory locations in the internal memory.
+There are four memory locations set aside to use.
+Very useful for saving a location, going somewhere else, and then popping right back to the previous location.
+These locations are lost when exiting fman.

 ### Features

 - The ability to set a favorite directory.
 - The ability to go to a favorite directory.
 - Remove a favorite directory.
 - Set up directories as shorteners with a name.
 Then all paths under that directory will be set to the shortener's name and expanded to that path when going to it.
 This gives the ability to share favorites between system just using the paths in common.
+- There are four memory locations to set directory values that can be easily recalled as well.
+Store from any panel and restore to any panel.